 - Provide a financial statement.

-- Verify proof of general liability and workers’ compensation insurance.
+- Proof of workers’ compensation insurance.

 - Pay all licensing and application fees.